OpenRiskNet/home/openshift/deployments/jupyter/README.md

 __Note__: this playbook is currently located in the [Squonk repo](https://github.com/InformaticsMatters/squonk).
 It will soon be added to this repo.

 As an admin user you need to source the appropriate `setenv.sh` file that describes your OpenShift environment.
-This is the file that you used to create the environment.
+This is the file that you used to create the environment (if not available then these environment variables need to be set:
+OC_MASTER_URL, OC_ADMIN, OC_ADMIN_PASSWORD, OC_INFRA_PROJECT, OC_POSTGRESQL_SERVICE, OC_INFRA_SA).

 Then run:

 ```
-ansible-playbook playbooks/squonk-infra/create-user-db.yaml -e new_db=jupyterhub -e new_db_user=jupyterhub -e new_db_namespace=jupyter
+ansible-playbook playbooks/infra/create-user-db.yaml -e new_db=jupyterhub -e new_db_user=jupyterhub -e new_db_namespace=jupyter
 ```

 Once added you can check for a secret named `database-credentials-jupyterhub` in the `jupyter` project that contains the